scozv/blog/_posts/2016-04-05-fully-migrating-from-bitbucket-cloud-issue-system-to-jira-server.md

         LS-101 Hello JIRA

-## Import legacy issue from Bitbucket Cloud
+## Import Legacy Issue from Bitbucket Cloud

 JIRA administrator can import the legacy issue from Bitbucket Cloud into JIRA: